 Here are some tips to make reaching those retirement goals feel a little more manageable.

-Tip 2: Protect yourself and your loved ones
+Tip 2: Protect Yourself and Your Loved Ones

-Your health.
 A long-term disability event or a long-term stay in a nursing home can have a dramatic and long-lasting impact on your wealth.
 Appropriate coverage can reduce the financial risk associated with these obstacles and should be a part of your retirement planning review.
-If you are concerned about your health insurance options as you get closer to retirement, be sure to include health care costs into your budget plan for retirement.
+If you are concerned about your health insurance options as you get closer to retirement, be sure to include health care costs in your budget plan for retirement.

-Your assets.
 From an investment perspective, a diversified portfolio helps reduce the risk of your entire retirement nest egg going south.
 Choosing the right investment allocation based on your financial goals, age, risk tolerance, and time horizon can make a major difference.
 But you also want to think about other assets such as your home or other real estate properties.

 There are a variety of options that can help you save for the retirement of your dreams.
 Here are three accounts to consider.

 Many financial experts suggest that your company retirement plan can be one of your best investments.
 Why?

-- Employer-sponsored plans are becoming more portable meaning they can be transferred without tax consequences into an IRA or to a future employer’s retirement plan.
+- Employer-sponsored plans are becoming more portable, meaning they can be transferred without tax consequences into an IRA or to a future employer’s retirement plan.

 Health savings accounts provide excellent tax benefits for out-of-pocket health care expenses.
 They are also considered by many financial planners to be a supplemental source of retirement income.

 Financial wellness is a term used to describe the status of our overall financial health and it is directly linked to retirement preparedness.
-Reassess the way you currently manage your finances and take a holistic approach to improving your overall financial health.
-Here are some easy ways to improve your sense of financial wellness and find more cash to put towards your retirement.
+Reassess the way you currently manage your finances and take a holistic approach to your overall financial health.
+Here are some easy ways to improve your sense of financial wellness and find more cash to put toward your retirement.

 Improving your financial well-being doesn't happen overnight.
 But if you take just a few of these steps on a regular basis you will be on the path to retirement success.